sahinennre/uptothetop-privacy/index.md

 *Last updated: September 15, 2026*

-**In short:** the game has no server of its own and sends no data to us.
+**In short:** the game sends only your in-game name and NORMAL best score to our world leaderboard (Google Firebase).
 It uses no analytics, tracking or ads.
-Payments and the leaderboard are handled by Google.
+Payments are handled by Google Play.

 - **On your device:** your chosen name, scores, star balance, unlocked items, settings and race history.
 If you use more than one Google Play Games